What Did I read? "Martin Luther" by Eric Metaxas

 Why I read it: One of my goals this year to read more biographies.
 There are numerous reasons I find myself enjoying biographies.
 I enjoy how I am challenged, encourage, inspired, by the lives of others.
 I am encouraged as I see the numerous ways in which God works through the lives of others.
 It also serves as a way to learn more about history.
 I am no history buff, and to be honest have never enjoyed most history books I have read, which I why I love biographies because they allow me to learn a little more about the events, circumstances, and cultures of the individual whose biography I am reading.
 So why did I chose to read, "Luther?"
 First, I have never read a biography on Luther and wanted to learn more about the man who changed the world in so many ways!
 Secondly, after reading my first Biography by author Eric Metaxas a couple years ago (it was on Bonhoffer) I made a mental note to read more of his biographies as I really appreciated his writing style.
 Those two combined together led me to read this book and I wasn't disappointed.

-If you read or have read "Fierce Convictions" I would love to hear your thoughts!
+If you read or have read "Luther" I would love to hear your thoughts!